Youlgreave swimming: wild swimming with kids in the Peak District

-Youlgreave swimming area sits within two steep banks, and is about 8 metres by 20 metres off the top of my head (I’ll measure it properly next time we visit).
+Youlgreave swimming area sits within two steep banks, and is about 8 metres by 20 metres.
 This has been carved out of the rock so that it’s deep enough to swim in, but is probably only 1.5 metres at its greatest depth in the middle (though this is of course seasonal).

 The water flows through and then cascades over the edge, and there is also a ledge along the near side, which kids can stand up in and makes it very easy for getting in and out.
 You can take very small kids and toddlers paddling further up stream or down stream of the main swimming area.

 There’s also a grassy area on the Youlgreave side that is a perfect spot for a picnic.
 There are no bins here, so please take everything home with you and leave the area as you found it.

 Yes, the water is very clean due to the limestone rocks over which it flows, and the current is consistent.
 However, on warm summer days when kids have been jumping in, they disturb the silt at the bottom, so it can seem murky.

 Yes!
 Absolutely bloody freezing!